ZDoom/ZDRay/README.md

   -S, --size=NNN           lightmap texture dimensions for width and height must
                            be in powers of two (1, 2, 4, 8, 16, etc)
-  -C, --cpu-raytrace       Use the CPU for ray tracing -D, --vkdebug            Print messages from the vulkan validation layer -w, --warn               Show warning messages
+  -C, --cpu-raytrace       Use the CPU for ray tracing -D, --vkdebug            Print messages from the Vulkan validation layer
+      --dump-mesh          Export level mesh and lightmaps for debugging -w, --warn               Show warning messages
   -t, --no-timing          Suppress timing information -V, --version            Display version information